Sexual Assault Lawyers In Edmonton & Alberta

 Looking for a sexual assault lawyer in Edmonton or Alberta?

 Sexual assault charges are complicated, stigmatizing, and false accusations do occur.
 This is why it’s incredibly important to hire an experienced criminal defence lawyer to not only reduce damage to your reputation but limit the negative consequences or possible charges.
+This should be done at the earliest possible opportunity.

 If you are charged with sexual assault or any other sex crime in Edmonton or the surrounding area, call our criminal lawyers at 780-421-7001.
 We will fight for you, and we get results.